migius/trice-boardgame/RULES.md

 ![Components](https://raw.githubusercontent.com/migius/trice-boardgame/master/Art/components.png)

 ## Setup
-1. Place the card betwenn the teo players
+1. Place the card between the two players
 1. Every player roll 6 dice, the player with most 6s is the first player, in case of tie, with most 5s, 4s...
 1. The second player choose a dice for the first player, __don't change the dice value__
+1. The first player became the Active Player

 ## Game Flow
-The turn is played in two parts.
-In the first part the active player place the dice chose by the opponent in a free square in the card, there aren't placement restrictions.
+The first player place the dice chose by the opponent in a free square in the card, there aren't placement restrictions.
 After placement if a _tris_ is created the player who place the dice win immediatly the game.
-In the second part the active player choose a dice for the opponent and a new turn begin.
+If the game is not ended the player that has placed the dice choose another dice for the opponent and a new turn begin.

 ## End of the game
 When a player make a _tris_ on the board the game end immediatly and the player who place the dice win.